Disclaimer: Affiliate links (marked with *) are used in this ‘Trails in Berkshire’ blog post.

-There are a number of trails in Berkshire which you can take part in, many of which are free of charge.
-Several which are permanent features, others are ‘pop-up trails’ which generally take place in the school holidays.
-If you have found this information useful why not join the Berkshire Mummies mailing list?
-Why not follow Berkshire Mummies on Instagram and Facebook?
+There are a number of trails in Berkshire which you can take part in, many of which are free.
+If you have found this information useful why not join the Berkshire Mummies mailing list and follow Berkshire Mummies on Instagram and Facebook?

 South Hill Park Nature Trail and walking trails, Bracknell.
 Click here for more information.
 Free of charge.